-A marketing strategy is a broad strategy that encompasses everything from how a business positions itself, to the creative, the strategic partners, and to the channels and tactics.
+A marketing strategy is a broad strategy that encompasses everything from how a business positions itself, to the creative, the strategic partners, the media relations, and the channels and tactics.

 The broad marketing strategy is what used to fall under the term "branding" back in the more ambiguous days of marketing.
 It's a practical summary of the key details of the business and some of the broad goals and methods used to achieve them.